sion-evans/discord-log-bot/README.md

 A simple Discord bot written in Python.

-The goal was to create a bot that would display a public log similar to that of a TeamSpeak client.
+The goal was to create a bot that would announce events similar to that of a TeamSpeak client.